<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Why Is Vertical Analysis Important?

-Vertical analysis is important because it helps stakeholders understand the relative proportions of accounts and performance in relation to each other.
+Vertical analysis helps stakeholders understand the relative proportions of accounts and performance in relation to each other.

 It gives business owners a more detailed view of their financial health compared to just knowing their total assets, liabilities and equity.
 By comparing the proportions of individual accounts from time period to period, companies can track fluctuations and use them to inform strategic decisions, assisting with financial forecasting.